lordravo/ifood-data-architect-test/implementation/README.md

 # Implementation

 Dataproc was chosen as a solution of architecture, since it is a cloud service which already implements Spark, Hadoop and a full set of operations to parameterize and scale up/down the cluster.
-Moreover, it's pretty easy to set, add components or run provision scripts.
+Moreover, it's pretty easy to set, add components and run provision scripts.

 ## Requirements

-ToDo
+* Google Cloud Account
+* Bucket with the initialization scripts

 ## Launching Cluster

-* Ensure the initialization script is on Cloud Storage Currently, dataproc supports only gs:// paths for initialization scripts.
+* Ensure the initialization script is on Cloud Storage.

+Currently, dataproc supports only gs:// paths for initialization scripts.
 Upload to CloudStorage and add its path to variable INIT_ACTION

-ToDo: Add cloudbuild.yaml to automatically rsync the init action on cloud storage
+Nice to have: Add cloudbuild.yaml to automatically rsync the init action on cloud storage

 * Export both GCP Project, AWS Credentials, SOURCE_REPO AND INIT_ACTION
 ```